AruneshSingh/gitbook-test/getting-started/basic-building-blocks.md

     id: IdField
 ```

 With your Schemas created, you are ready to move on to embedding and querying, which is where Superlinked’s building blocks approach really empowers you.
-The Superlinked framework is based on the intuition that people doing semantic search can better satisfy the requirements of their use case/s if they can customize how their system handles data and queries. **Spaces** is a declarative class developed with this in mind.
+The Superlinked framework is based on the intuition that people doing semantic search can better satisfy the requirements of their use case/s if they can customize how their system handles data and queries.

+## Declaring how to embed your data using Spaces
+**Spaces** is a declarative class developed with this in mind.
 The Space module encapsulates the vector creation logic that will be used at ingestion time, and again at query time.

-## Declaring how to embed your data using Spaces

-Spaces lets you tailor how you embed different attributes of your data.
-Spaces can be categorized along 2 key dimensions:
+Spaces lets you tailor how you embed different attributes of your data and can be categorized along 2 key dimensions:
 1. what input types the Space permits - e.g., text, timestamp, numeric, categorical
 2. whether the Space represents similarity (e.g, TextSimilaritySpace) or scale (e.g., numeric space)

 Which Space/s fit your use case depends on both these dimensions - your input type and what you need to represent about your data.
+You can find a list of spaces in Superlinked [here](../reference/dsl/space/index.md).

 You use different Spaces for different data types.
-For example, TextSimilaritySpace and CategoricalSimilaritySpace can take String as an input, RecencySpace can take Timestamp, NumberSpace can take Int/Float, and so on.
+For example, [TextSimilaritySpace](../reference/dsl/space/text_similarity_space.md) and [CategoricalSimilaritySpace](../reference/dsl/space/categorical_similarity_space.md) can take String as an input, [RecencySpace](../reference/dsl/space/recency_space.md) can take Timestamp, [NumberSpace](../reference/dsl/space/number_space.md) can take Int/Float, and so on.
 Each Space captures a different, relevant piece of information (e.g., title, review count, etc.) about an entity.
 This lets you weight each Space according to which attributes are relevant to your use case - before you concatenate all your Spaces into a single multimodal vector among others in the queryable vector space.

 By prioritizing the creation of smarter vectors up front - and only then creating the index - we can achieve better quality retrieval, without costly and time-consuming reranking and general post-processing work.